tradingstrategy-ai/web3-ethereum-defi/README.md

 # Python examples

 The Python support is available as `smart_contract_test_fixtures` Python package.

 The package depends only on [web3.py](github.com/ethereum/web3.py) and not others, like Brownie.
+It grabs popular ABI files with their bytecode and compilation artifacts so that the contracts are easily deployable on any Ethereum tester interface.
+No Ganache is needed and everything can be executed on faster [eth-tester enginer](https://github.com/ethereum/eth-tester).

 ## Features